andrew henderson menu

 As a non-EU citizen, it is best to first apply for a long-stay visa and then apply for Belgian residence.
 It will be easier, in the long run, to obtain permanent residence after living in Belgium on a visa.

-Since Belgium is a country in the EU and the Schengen zone, a Belgian resident can travel in the Schengen zone visa-free.
+Since Belgium is in the EU and the Schengen zone, a Belgian resident can travel in the region visa-free.

 Belgium is also one of the best countries offering a European passport.
 After about five years of legal residence, you can apply for a passport and essentially travel anywhere visa-free.

-If you decide not to go the business route or opt for the long-stay visa, the Belgian residence permit is actually one of the costlier programs out of all the EU countries.
+If you decide not to go the business route or opt for the long-stay visa, the Belgian residence permit is actually one of the more expensive programs out of all the EU countries.

 Malta